 Tip: These events draw alumni and students from a range of industry and functional backgrounds, so as you learn more about the program take advantage of this opportunity to build your network in an area of interest.

 Campus Visits and Open Houses enable you to take part in a range of activities to help you learn more about a program.
-While you have the option to select the specific components you prefer, your visit might include sitting in on a class session, having office hours with the admissions team, interviewing, learning from a student panel, taking tour of campus, and perhaps lunch.
+While you have the option to select the specific components you prefer, your visit might include sitting in on a class session, having office hours with the admissions team, hearing from a student panel, taking a tour of Fuqua, and perhaps lunch.
 Activities will be offered in-person and virtually.

 Diversity Weekends are a series of campus immersions that offer insight into the Fuqua experience from the perspective of members of a specific audience.
 These events are held annually and application for attendance is required.
 Our diversity weekends will be offered in-person along with a virtual option to participate.